OmsInSerial/Eurorack/FX Einheit/Readme.md

 That's all! :+1:

-All other details about FM Einheit are available here: [https://omsinserial.com](https://www.omsinserial.com/p/fm-einheit.html)
+All other details about FX Einheit are available here: [https://omsinserial.com](https://www.omsinserial.com/p/fx-einheit.html)
 Hello world